 Content, Headings, and Subheadings

-Headings are used to provide structure to a piece of content.
-In SEO, Headings tell search engines what your content is about.
+Headings provide structure to a piece of content.
+In SEO, Headings tell search engines about your content.
 There are (6) six different Heading tags — h1, h2, and so on.

 H1s are a major ranking factor in SEO.
-To boost your SEO, place your keyword in at least (1) one h1 Heading in your page.
+To boost your SEO, place your keyword in at least (1) one h1 Heading on your page.